Tell me about the book!

 Who made this website?

 Me!
 My name is Jacob Bergdahl.
-I'm a full-stack developer who enjoys traveling the world, exploring innovations, and playing guitar.
-Read more about me or connect with me via LinkedIn.
+I am a full-stack developer with a Master's in Information Systems who design, build, write, and lecture.
+Read more about me over at https://jacobbergdahl.com/ or connect with me on LinkedIn.

 What is the purpose of this website?